 Instructions:

-- Preheat oven to 375°F.
+- Preheat oven to 375°F (177°C).

-- Grease mini muffin tin (x 24)
+- Grease mini muffin pan (x 24), if needed

-- Pour wet ingredients into dry ingredients and mix well to combine.
+- Pour dry ingredients into the wet ingredients and mix well to combine.

-- Fold in mini chocolate chips.
+- Fold mini chocolate chips into the batter.

 - If using, sprinkle mini chocolate chips on top of each muffin.